-2. Modeling Framework: Philosophy and Construct
+302 2.
+Modeling Framework: Philosophy and Construct

-The objectives of our modeling framework are to combine current understandings in advancing modeling capability and reducing model uncertainties which are achieved through the following actions: First, identify processes that have different formulations but are equally or quasi-equally plausible for each activity or task of the model.
-In the case of describing the plant stomatal behavior, for example, there are three activities involved: photosynthesis, transpiration and carbon assimilation.
+303 The objectives of our modeling framework are to combine current understandings in advancing modeling capability and reducing model uncertainties which are achieved through the 304 following actions: First, identify processes that have different formulations but are equally or 305 quasi-equally plausible for each activity or task of the model.
+In the case of describing the plant 306 307 stomatal behavior, for example, there are three activities involved: photosynthesis, transpiration 308 and carbon assimilation.
 Second, simultaneously combine these different formulations for each of the process identified.
 Third, impose boundary conditions where appropriate.
-Finally, solve these resulting coupled expressions.
+Finally, solve 309 310 these resulting coupled expressions.

 The ideas and procedures of the modeling framework are explained herein in terms of the incorporation of the number of modeling variables related to the photosynthesis and plant transpiration processes through hydrological modeling.
-Conventionally, this part is formulated as a five-variable problem (Anderegg et al., 2018), and the five variables are typically chosen to be CO_2 stomatal conductance (g{s,co_2}) , leaf water potential (ψ_l) , plant transpiration (E{tr}) , leaf CO_2 concentration (c_i) , and carbon assimilation (A_n) .
+Conventionally, this part is formulated as a five-variable problem (Anderegg et al., 2018), and the five variables are typically chosen to be CO2 stomatal conductance ( $g{s,co_2}$ ), leaf water potential ( $\psi_l$ ), plant transpiration ( $E{tr}$ ), leaf CO2 concentration ( $c_i$ ), and carbon assimilation ( $A_n$ ).
 Corresponding to them, our conventional approach uses the following five equations: one optimality equation, two equations for transpiration, and two equations for carbon assimilation.
-As for the current framework, we have, however, six equations since we use two equations for stomatal conductance instead of one.
-This enables us to solve the posed problem with six variables that better represents the three activities (i.e., photosynthesis, transpiration and carbon assimilation) of the stomatal behavior.
-The selection of the additional variable is discussed below.
-For our new approach, we first extend the Prentice-2014 optimality model.
+As for the current framework, we have, enables us to solve the posed problem with six variables that better represents the three activities